thephpleague/period/modifying.md

 ### Period::merge(TimeRangeInterface $period[, TimeRangeInterface $...])

-Merges two or more `TimeRangeInterface` objects by returning a new `PeriodInterface` object which englobes all the submitted objects.
+Merges two or more `TimeRangeInterface` objects by returning a new `TimeRangeMutationInterface` object which englobes all the submitted objects.

 ~~~php
 use League\Period\Period;